miemiy/Devices-docs/surface/manage-surface-driver-and-firmware-updates.md

 2. For devices with multiple .msi files, select the .msi file name that matches the Surface model and version of Windows deployed in your organization.

 > [!IMPORTANT]
 > When Windows 10 reaches end of support (EOS) on October 14, 2025, Microsoft will no longer release security updates, bug fixes, time zone updates, or technical support from Microsoft.
-To learn more, including transition options for organizations needing more time, see [Plan for Windows 10 EOS with Windows 11, Windows 365, and ESU](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/plan-for-windows-10-eos-with-windows-11-windows-365-and-esu/ba-p/4000414)
+To learn more, including transition options for organizations needing more time, see [How to prepare for Windows 10 end of support by moving to Windows 11 today](https://blogs.windows.com/windowsexperience/2024/10/31/how-to-prepare-for-windows-10-end-of-support-by-moving-to-windows-11-today/).

 To learn more about Windows 10 options, see [Downgrade to Windows 10](surface-os-choice.md).